salesforce/refocus/docs/docs/01-quickstart.md

 }
 ```

-Refocus uses dot notation to refer to the path between the parent subject to the child subject.
-You'll notice in the response that the ```absolutePath``` to this new child is "USA.California."
+Refocus uses dot notation to refer to the path between the parent subject and the child subject.
+You’ll notice in the response that the absolute path to the new child is `USA.California`.

-### Create another child Subject
+### Create Another Child Subject

-Let's create one final child subject: San Francisco.
-This time, POST to ```/v1/subjects/USA.California/child``` (getting the hang of dot notation?)

-Use the following body:
+Let’s create another child subject: San Francisco.
+This time, POST to `/v1/subjects/USA.California/child` (getting the hang of dot notation?) using the following body:

 ```json
 {
   "name": "San_Francisco",
   "isPublished": true
 }
 ```
-To make the dot notation paradigm absolutely clear, the absolute path would be "USA.California.San_Francisco.Financial_District" if we were to create a child of San Francisco, such as Financial District.
-We'll leave this exercise to you for further practice.
+To make the dot notation paradigm absolutely clear: If we created a child of San Francisco, such as Financial District the absolute path would be `USA.California.San_Francisco.Financial_District`.
+We’ll leave this exercise for your further practice.

-Great job!
-We've created a small subject hierarchy with ```USA``` as the root subject.
+*Great job!
+We've created a small subject hierarchy with USA as the root subject.*

-Lets create our aspects now.
+Let’s create our aspects now.

-## Step 2: Use the API to create your Aspects.
+## Step 2: Use the API to create aspects.

-> An aspect is a particular characteristic of the subject that we want to monitor.
+An aspect is a characteristic of the monitored subject.

-For the purposes of this guide, we may want to monitor the unemployment rate and daily Gross Domestic Product (GDP) across the USA.
-Lets create the unemployment rate aspect first.
+So we want to monitor the unemployment rate and daily Gross Domestic Product (GDP) across the United States.
+Let's create the unemployment rate aspect first.

-POST to ```/v1/aspects```.
-Use the following body:
+POST to `/v1/aspects using the following body`:

 ```json
 {
   "isPublished": true,